KoljaWindeler/ESP8266_mqtt_pwm_pir_temp/JKW_MQTT_PWM_PIR_TEMP/src/Readme.md

 		    payload_off: "OFF"
 		    optimistic: false
 		    brightness_scale: 99

+	This peripheral has basic discovery support, Outputs will show up as e.g. switch.dev34_gpio_4 and inputs as binary_sensor.dev34_gpio_3

 ### Audio
 	Configuration string: "AUD"
 	Purpose: will provide a server (port 5522) that consumes special audio streams (send by a Raspberry).
 Output is the RX pin.
 	Sub-Topic(s): Sub-Topic(s): none, consumes direct streams
+	This peripheral has no discovery support as of now.

 ### Frequency counter
 	Configuration string: "FRE_s_*", "FRE_h_*", "FRE_h_*" with * = {0..5, 12..16}
 	Purpose: Counts pin toggles on a definable GPIO and reports them once a minute.
 E.g. count kw/{s/m/h} via LED pulse Sub-Topic(s): "freq"
+	This peripheral has no discovery support as of now.

 ### Husqvarna
 	Configuration string: "HUS"
 	Purpose: Can controll a husqvarna automover via soft serial.
 This is untested.
 	Sub-Topic(s): "husqvarna_mode_[...]"
+	This peripheral has no discovery support as of now.

 ### Night light
 	Configuration string: "NL"
 	Purpose: Sets the mini LED on the SonOff Touch, subscribs to a global non device specific topic Sub-Topic(s): "night"
+	This peripheral has no discovery support as of now.

 ### Uptime
 	Configuration string: "UT[Polarity: {P/N}]*"  with * = {0..5, 12..16}
 	Purpose: Counts the time that a pin is in a defined state (P=HIGH, N=LOW) (e.g. counts seconds of "there is rain" from my rain sensor)
 	Sub-Topic(s): "uptime"
+	This peripheral has no discovery support as of now.

 ### WiFi Configuration Access Point